-While the County has done much to manage growth through this Plan, the conversion of farmland to residential use still increases pressures on the farming community, not merely by taking land out of production but by creating a perception of rising property values for uses other than agriculture.
+While the County has done much to manage growth through this Plan, the conversion of farmland to residential use still increases pressures on the farming community, not merely by taking land out of production, but by increasing property values for uses other than agriculture.
 With development, and the gradual dispersal of population into the suburbs and rural areas, come conflicts between farming activities and the interests of new residents unhappy with the noise, dust, and smells of routine farm activities.
 As farms are sold and converted, the remaining operations become separated by new development.
 Additionally, as the farming community shrinks, so does its local political voice, and the chances increase that local planning and zoning decisions can be incompatible with agricultural activities.